 The Systematic Review: Knowing this, a group of researchers at Freie University’s College of Veterinary Medicine in Berlin, Germany conducted a systematic review of all of the published research regarding the domestic dog’s ability to successfully detect selected odors.
-They published their results in the peer-reviewed journal, Applied Animal Behaviour Science in late 2013.
+They published their results in the peer-reviewed journal, Applied Animal Behaviour Science.
 Here is what they found:

 - Odor substrates: Biological substances were used in all of the studies.
 These included termites/ants (2), cancers (7), tree snakes (1), microbial growth (1), parasitic infection (1), bird/bat carcasses (1), and estrus in cows (1).

 - Training methods: All of the studies used reward-based training methods.
 Five of the papers specifically mentioned that clicker training was used.
 One paper reported that using positive reinforcement to train dogs resulted in greater sensitivity to the test compound than that observed in an earlier study that had used aversive stimuli to train dogs to detect the same compound.